MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/asset-capture-mobile.md

 ### View the asset list

 - Select the **Assets** tab.
-The list of assets entered through the Dynamics 365 Remote Assist model-driven app are displayed in descending order by the last-modified date.
+The assets (entered through the Dynamics 365 Remote Assist model-driven app) are displayed in descending order by the last-modified date.
 You can search for assets by using the **Name** field or by selecting the search button.

     > [!NOTE]
     > The **Assets** tab is currently **not** accessible while you're on a call in the mobile app.